 Proactive Personal Tutoring

-As part of the new model, our Personal Academic Tutor scheme will be phased out and replaced with Personal Tutors.
-This is more than just a name change – the integrated approach to ILS also signals a much more proactive approach to learner support through the establishment of Personal Tutor groups, a strong Welcome Week entitlement designed to build cohesion among the learners and build a sense of academic belonging and the deliberate and embedded use of group tutorials with regular meetings over the course of the year.
+The integrated approach to ILS is a proactive approach to learner support through the establishment of Personal Tutor groups, a strong Welcome and Induction Week entitlement designed to build cohesion among the learners and build a sense of academic belonging and the deliberate and embedded use of group tutorials with regular meetings over the course of the year.
 Staff development for tutors undertaking the new role is now available to book.

-As part of delivering Integrated Learner Support, the University has also developed a new approach to Welcome Week.
-All students will now receive a core entitlement comprising:
+As part of delivering Integrated Learner Support, all students will normally receive a core entitlement comprising:

-- a welcome to UoN/induction session led by the Personal Tutor
+- a welcome to UoN/induction and expectations session led by the Personal Tutor

-- a subject orientation led by the Personal Tutor, or by the Programme Leader with the PT present
+- a subject orientation led by members of the Programme Leader

 - a short 1:1 individual session with the Personal Tutor